Business Case for Visitor Management: How to Calculate ROI and Get Budget Approval

 When will you evaluate success (for example, after sixty or ninety days) based on agreed metrics?

-Phase 1: Start with a pilot (2-4 weeks)
+Phase 1: Start with a Pilot at One Location (2-4 weeks)

 Begin at one location or with one visitor flow - for example, clients and job candidates, or contractors.
 This way, you can test quickly with limited impact.

-Phase 2: Define visitor categories and rules
+Phase 2: Define Visitor Categories, Rules, and Required Documents

 Establish who is allowed in, what data you need, who approves, which zones are accessible, and which documents must be confirmed in advance.

-Phase 3: Communication and training
+Phase 3: Train Reception and Security Staff

 Give reception and security staff practical training and make it simple for employees who receive visitors: what changes, and what actually becomes easier?